 Class Participation (10%).
 Class participation adds greatly to the quality of the course.
 Students should bring name tents to class and should plan on being active participants.
 Open laptops are strongly discouraged unless you are using them to take notes.
+In addition to in-class participation, guiding questions for each class's assigned readings will be posted in the "Discussions" section of Canvas.
+You can receive participation credit by responding there.

 Innovation Tournament (10%).
 The final two sessions of the course will be devoted to an Innovation Tournament.
-The final structure of this tournament is not yet fully decided but will likely involve groups of two students presenting, in 60-90 seconds, an idea for improving health care-on that is plausible and testable potentially transformative.
+The final structure of this tournament is not yet fully decided but will likely involve groups of students presenting, in 60-90 seconds, an idea for improving health care-one that is plausible and testable potentially transformative.
 The class itself will vote on these ideas and a selection of finalists will be chosen to move forward.
-Assignment of grades will be based on the faculty/teaching assistants of the course, will require participation, and will not necessarily be determined by the outcome of the voting.
+Some of this activity will take place online outside of class, but the last two sessions of the course will bring the innovation tournaments to a conclusion.
+Grades will largely be based on participation with only a small fraction of the grading determined by advancing in the tournament.